Turki bin Saud Al Kabeer

 Turki bin Saud Al Kabeer (تركي بن سعود الكبير) was a Saudi prince.
 He was a great-grandson of Prince Saud Al Kabeer, who was a cousin and brother-in-law of King Abdulaziz (r.
 1932–1953).
 Prince Saud was a prominent figure in the majlis of internal advisers to King Abdulaziz.

 Al Kabeer's execution for murder was announced by Saudi state media on 18 October 2016.
 He was the first member of the Saudi royal family to be executed since the execution of 19 year old Mishaal bint Fahd bin Mohammed Al Saud in 1977.

 Crime and punishment

 Al Kabeer pleaded guilty to the murder of Adel bin Suleiman bin Abdulkareem Al Muhaimeed, whom he shot to death in 2012.
 The victim was "a friend" of the shooter who also injured other people in a brawl in the desert outside Riyadh.
-After the victim's family refused offers of diya (blood money), he was executed by beheading.
+After the victim's family refused offers of diya (blood money), Al Kabeer was executed by beheading in October 2016.
 It was the 134th execution of 2016 in Saudi Arabia.